nicoleepp/JuliaCloud-AWS-State/README.md

 ## Metrics
 - How often are services being updated / created?
   - Is checking daily a good time frame?
-  - How do we handle metrics, can GitHub Actions support this?
+  - How do we handle metrics, GitHub Actions?

 ## Alarms
 - If a new `protocol` (not `REST-XML, JSON, REST-JSON, or Query`) is being used for a Service we should trigger an alarm.